-The board's oversight function has been greatly enhanced in recent years by the development of written compliance programs and a formal requirement that all funds have CCOs.
-Rules adopted in 2003 require every fund and adviser to have a CCO who administers a written compliance program reasonably designed to prevent, detect, and correct violations of the federal securities laws.
+The board's oversight function was greatly enhanced by rules adopted in 2003 that require every fund and adviser to have a CCO who administers a written compliance program reasonably designed to prevent, detect, and correct violations of the federal securities laws.
 Compliance programs must be reviewed at least annually for their adequacy and effectiveness, and fund CCOs are required to report directly to the independent directors.